Do I have to pay my fees before I can register?

 - For further details, please visit the HigherEdPoints website

-If you did not receive your invoice by mail, you may view your invoice online by logging in to your STU-VIEW account, clicking on the Financial Services tab, and then selecting View Registration Letter & Invoice.
+If you did not receive your fees estimate by mail, you may view your fees online by logging in to your STU-VIEW account, clicking on the Financial Services tab, and then selecting

-Important: If you did not receive an invoice by mail, please check STU-VIEW to ensure that your mailing address is correct.
+Important: If you did not receive a fees estimate by mail, please check STU-VIEW to ensure that your mailing address is correct.

 What if I don't pay my deposit by the due date?

-Returning Students: You will not be able to register for classes unless you have paid your initial deposit by the due date on your invoice.
-You may still go online and view your course/section choices without having paid
+Returning Students: You will not be able to register for classes unless you have paid your initial deposit by the due date on your fees estimate.
+You may still go online and view your course/section choices without

 Do I have to register online, or will I be automatically registered once I have paid my fees?